science108/learning-neural-networks/README.md

    4. and from it build up a multilayer neural networks using tensors.
    5. ....TBC

+After learning that understood it's still simple operations mixed with statistics (which is still at the end simple operations but based on smart mathematical concepts and equations) but this time on a much bigger amount od numbers organised in an construct called tensors to make it faster for computer to digest.
+Still primitive yet in a smarter way.

 # 3 Understanding Quantum physics and fundamental laws
 I did master degree in Physics